tiffix1/ISU-CDC-Handbook/README.md

 # Preparing for the Competition

 ## Scanning for Vulnerabilities
 There a variety tools available for you to use that can streamline the process of hunting for vulnerabilities.

-One of which is OpenVas by Greenbone and within its trial provides you with a virtual machine that makes the set up process easy.
-Navigate to https://www.greenbone.net/en/testnow/#toggle-id-1 to begin downloading.
+### Nessus
+Nessus is an enterprise tool that is quite reputable and is widely used within the industry.
+Nessus offers a free 30 day trial on their popular vulnerability scanner.
+It's limited compared to the commercial version but still provides valuable vulnerability scanning capabilities.
+Visit https://www.tenable.com/downloads/nessus?loginAttempted=true to download you have the option to choose from a preformatted virtual machine file or download the file directly to the host.

+1. Run the Installer
+  For Windows:
+  -  Double-click the downloaded .exe file and follow the on-screen instructions.

+  For Linux:
+  -  Open a terminal, navigate to the download directory, and run the following commands:

+    sudo chmod +x Nessus-*.rpm (or .deb)

+    sudo ./Nessus-*.rpm (or .deb

+2. Start the Nessus Service

+  On Windows:
+  -   the Nessus service should start automatically after installation.

+  On Linux:
+  -  start the Nessus service with the following command:

+    sudo /etc/init.d/nessusd start

+3. Open a web browser and go to https://localhost:8834
+4. Follow the on-screen instructions to register your Nessus installation and activate your license.
+5. After activation, you will be prompted to create an admin user account.
+6. Provide a username and password, then click "Submit".
+7. Log in to the Nessus web interface using the admin account you just created.
+8. Click "Scans" in the left-hand menu, then click "New Scan" to create a new scan.
+9. Configure the scan settings as needed, then click "Launch Scan" to begin the vulnerability assessment.

+### OpenVAS
+OpenVAS is a comprehensive vulnerability scanning tool that detects security issues in your network and provides solutions to address them.
+It's open-source and offers a wide range of features navigate to https://www.greenbone.net/en/testnow/#toggle-id-1 to begin downloading.

 1. Download the OVA file of the Greenbone Enterprise TRIAL.
 2. Launch Vmware
 4. In Vmware select File > Open… in the menu bar